-- Code versioning: This is the best practice for periodically saving and labeling your code to make the development process reliable and reproducible.
+- Code versioning: It is the best practice for periodically saving and labeling code to make the development process reliable and reproducible.

-- Data versioning: This is important for storing and labeling data which our model uses.
+- Data versioning: It is important for storing and labeling data which the model uses.
 Training the same algorithm with the same configuration on a different data will result in a different model.
 Hence it’s crucial for reproducibility.

-- Model versioning: This happens when you store configuration files and model artifacts.
+- Model versioning: It means saving configuration files and model artifacts.
 It should be done every time the model is modified.
-Besides the reproducibility purposes, model versions are often used as reference for debugging or when business needs to know which model made a certain prediction and why.
+Besides the reproducibility purposes, model versions are often used as reference for debugging or governability.